 - Marinara sauce of your choice

 I like to start the process with these meatballs by first assembling all of the spices.
 That way, they are ready to go.

-Hands are the perfect tool here.
-Grab and twist so that the ground beef is broken up, but be sure not to overwork the meatballs mixture.
+Step 6: Hands are the perfect tool here.
+Grab and twist so that the ground beef is broken up, but be sure not to overwork the meatball mixture.
 It can make for tough beef meatballs if too much time is spent mixing.

-Reheat that pan used to saute the onions and garlic over medium heat.
+Step 8: Reheat the pan used to saute the onions and garlic over medium heat.
 A 12″ skillet will make quick work of these meatballs on the stove.

 You can either leave the meatballs in the pan or take them out and drain some excess oil.